People Are People: Release and reception

 "People Are People" was released on 12 March 1984, a full 6 months before the album it appeared on, Some Great Reward.
 In the UK, Mute Records released the single on 7", 12" and Limited 12" vinyl with catalogue numbers 7BONG5, 12BONG5 and L12BONG5, respectively.
 Label Intercord released the single in Germany, with catalogue numbers INT 111.818, INT 126.820, and INT 126.821, respectively, and all on colored vinyl.
 The limited 12" release was notable for having the first remix by an outside remixer: Adrian Sherwood.
 Sherwood's mix was a "radical" step away from the structure and sound of the original song, and was one of the earliest examples of the growing importance of remixes in the music industry.
+The single's B-side, "In Your Memory", was written by Wilder.

 In the US, the song was not released until 11 July 1984, though it did not reach the Billboard Hot 100 chart until May 1985, and was initially played only on modern rock and college radio.
 The single would eventually peak at number 13, and was at that time, the best-performing Depeche Mode track in the US.
 In the UK, the single reached number four, which was at the time the band's highest singles chart position in their home country.
+A plan to perform the song on BBC's Top of the Pops was cancelled when a worker's strike put the show on a brief hiatus.

 In West Germany, the song reached number one and was used as the theme to West German TV's coverage of the 1984 Summer Olympics, alluding to East Germany's participation in the Soviet-led boycott of the games.